 - The most current edition of Robert’s Rules of Order, Newly Revised will be the Parliamentary Authority for the contest.
 If there is a discrepancy between RONR, the Grange Subordinate Manual, and the Digest of Laws, the Digest, followed by the Manual will override RONR.

 - Team members should arrive at the contest location at least one hour prior to listed event start time to take the exam.
 Ex. if demonstration begins at 9 am, all team members should arrive by 8 am.

 - The room will be set up according to the Grange Manual.
 Station markers, cloths, and a timer will be provided.

 - All team members will be provided with paper and pencils to take notes during their demonstration.

 - Team members will have one minute immediately before their team’s demonstration to look at their cards.
 They may not write on or mark the cards or confer/signal to each other during that time or the rest of the demonstration.
-This one minute will begin when the Master taps the gavel and will be timed by a timer provided by contest coordinators.
+This one minute will begin when the President taps the gavel and will be timed by a timer provided by contest coordinators.

 - Each member will receive a card listing the main motion and four additional permissible motions.
 An individual’s required secondary motion will be marked by underlining and bolding that motion.
 The unmarked motions will be made by the other team members.

 - The Secretary will not be given a required motion.
 It is recommended that the secretary make the main motion for contest purposes.
 Minutes will only be judged in the event of a tie.